key2710/SmartSchool/README.md

 # SmartSchool
-A web portal made by schools, for schools
+A web portal made by schools, for school